Dr Anne-marie Boxall

 Olivia is passionate about aligning the development of health professionals to best practice.
 She takes particular care to ensure early career health professionals develop their skills within a supportive environment.
 Olivia is committed to making sure every person, every day is able to leave their workplace with an even greater sense of achievement and meaning through contribution to purpose.

-Professor Andrea Bialocerkowski
+Prof Andrea Bialocerkowski

 Professor Andrea Bialocerkowski is a registered physiotherapist and academic leader.
 She is currently the Director – Micro-credentialing and Professional Development in Griffith Health where she leads the development and implementation of Health-related micro-credentials.
 Andrea has substantial expertise in learning and teaching, which is focused on the development, implementation, and evaluation of innovative learning and teaching solutions in areas such as micro-credentials and professional development, online and interprofessional learning, and simulated and work-integrated learning, in the field of Health.
 Her current research focuses on university students’ work-study balance, and student placements.
 Andrea also retains an interest in physiotherapy, particularly in outcome measurement development and the rehabilitation of upper limb injuries, through her industry connections, such as the Australian Hand Therapy Association, and student projects.

-Professor Esther May
+Prof Esther May

 Professor May is the Executive Dean (Interim) UniSA Clinical and Health Sciences and Dean of Clinical Education and Equity.
 The role has a strategic focus on the student experience and quality of the future healthcare workforce, clinical education, equity and excellence and partnerships.